anl139/lab1/README.md

 # lab1
 Hello,
 My Name is Andrew Lam
-This is lab 1 for CSE 29 and this is the introductory read me file
+This is lab 1 for CSE 29 and this is the introductory read me file(now edited within the code space)